Tattoos on Burned, Scarred, or Grafted Skin

-We'd like to thank Mr. DANG and Be-Cool Tattoo for making this informative article possible.
+We'd like to thank Mr. Dang and Be-Cool Tattoo for making this informative article possible.
 We hope this information will be helpful for other burn injury survivors or anyone thinking about getting a tattoo on a scar.

-Thanks, Bambi & Scott
+Thanks, Bambi and Scott.